Thigh lift candidates often:

-• Desire to smooth out stretch marks on the legs and thighs.
+- Have a desire to smooth out stretch marks on the legs and thighs

-• Looking to balance out existing body proportions through surgery
+- Want to balance out existing body proportions

-• Committed to a healthy lifestyle following the operation, including proper diet and exercise.
+- Are committed to a healthy lifestyle following the operation, including proper diet and exercise

-Targets the inner thigh, and is a good option for mild to moderate amounts of excess fat and skin using relatively short incisions from groin and thigh crease to buttock crease.
+Targets the inner thigh, and is a good option for mild to moderate amounts of excess fat and skin.
+This procedure uses relatively short incisions from the groin and thigh area to the buttocks.

-Targets the inner, upper thigh, with the incision running from the inside of the thigh around to the buttock crease.
+Targets the inner, upper thigh, with the incision running from the inside of the thigh around to the buttocks.

-Vertical thigh lift: Most common choice for those who recently lost significant amount of weight, with an incision that extends from the groin crease from the inner knee.
+This procedure is the most common choice for those who have recently lost a significant amount of weight, with an incision that extends from the groin to the inner knee.

-Spiral thigh lift: Helps to sculpt much of the thigh, with an incision that goes from below the buttock and ends where the thigh and pubic areas join.
+Helps to sculpt much of the thigh, with an incision that goes from below the buttocks and ends where the thigh and pubic areas join.

 Most patients who receive a thigh lift return to work between 1-3 weeks following surgery.
 Tightness and discomfort at the incisions sites are common in the first few days following your procedure, which can be alleviated with pain medications prescribed by Dr. Patel.